By Melanie Cecarelli

 Like most things, one organization may have tremendous success with crowdsourcing and everyone jumps into the game.
 As a friend once said to me, “You need to know how deep the pool is before you jump in with cement shoes”.
 And that goes for “Give Back Tuesday”.
 How big is your social media footprint?
 Are these individuals who are connected to your work and mission or are you just jumping into the pool without knowing your audience?
 And what is your strategy for keeping the one or two new donors connected to your mission.

 Many organizations see “Give Back Tuesday” as a way to close the gap for their overall development fund.
 While it may work for some, more attention needs to be given to creating a culture of philanthropy that engages donors and prospects throughout the year.
 Loyal donors are going to respond to your annual appeal and the cultivation you work on throughout the year.
-You don’t want to wait to year end to close gaps.
+You don’t want to wait until year-end to close gaps.
 The time to plan for next year is now.

 So, how did Give Back Tuesday work for you?